 If you’re not sure how to get here, see Viewing Payment Details in Stripe.

-At anytime for Stripe payment records, you can edit labels and values for the metadata for each payment by click the Edit icon in the top right of the section.
+At any time for Stripe payment records, you can edit labels and values for the metadata for each payment by clicking the Edit icon in the top right of the section.

 You may notice Stripe metadata labels are sorted alphabetically.
 Since this is dictated by Stripe, one way around this is prefixing the metadata labels with numbers.

-For each Stripe transaction you can have up to 20 metadata entries, with labels up to 40 characters long and values up to 500 characters long (source).
+For each Stripe transaction, you can have up to 50 metadata entries, with labels up to 40 characters long and values up to 500 characters long (source).
 Longer values will be truncated.